Skip to content

 46N Flight Nurse

 A flight nurse is not a clinic nurse who happens to travel.
 The job exists because patients still need critical care when the hospital is now an aircraft cabin and the nearest higher-level treatment facility is several hours away.
 In this site’s medical structure, that lane is tracked as 46N Flight Nurse.
-Current public recruiting pages often surface the family as 46FX, but the mission is the same at its core: move sick or injured patients by air without letting their care break down in transit.
+Current public recruiting pages often surface the family as 46FX, but the mission boils down to this: move sick or injured patients by air without letting their care break down in transit.

 If you are comparing this against a standard officer-accession lane, use the AFOQT study guide as background before you go deeper into medical commissioning.